Predjo/blockchain-ts-2.0/README.md

 Mining is used to create a new block and new coins.
 It is done using the `mine` method.
 First a basic block is created using the `createBlock` method.
 It includes all the pending transactions.

 Then the miner is awarded with the `reward` amount of coins for its service.
-That is achieved by creating a special transaction called `Coinbase trasaction` which is than added to the front of the transactions in the block.
+That is achieved by creating a special transaction called `coinbase trasaction` which is than added to the front of the transactions in the block.
 That process creates new coins in the network.

 Than the correct `timestamp` is added and the Proof of Work algorithm starts.
 Once it is finished, the calculated `nonce` is added to the block.
 At that point the block is finished.